 - Screw up the system again with all connections properly fixed.

-- Plug the receiver back to the AC and switch it on.
+- Plug the receiver back into the AC and switch it on.

 This procedure helps you reset the protector circuit and additionally allows you to fix loose connections within the receiver unit.